The Many Characters Of Cage The Elephant's 'Social Cues'

 "Ain't No Rest for the Wicked" was the first of many successes for Bowling Green, Kentucky's Cage the Elephant.
 Over the course of five albums, the band has become one of the biggest in rock, not to mention an absolute cannot miss live show.

 The group's albums have evolved, often avoiding a signature sound, as you can hear on its new album, Social Cues.
 In particular, "Night Running," featuring Beck.
-Beyond that, the band is wonderfully charismatic and entertaining, as evidenced by this chat with sibling bandmates Matt and Brad Schultz.
+Beyond that, the band is wonderfully charismatic and entertaining, as evidenced by this chat with sibling bandmates Matt and Brad Shultz.

 Hear a studio performance and our chat in the player.